Skip to content

 4:00 PM Maximizing the power of partnerships

-Frank Dean, President and CEO of the Yosemite Conservancy and former Superintendent, Golden Gate National Recreation Area – Internal tour of the Yosemite Conservancy as a case-study park partner story.
+Frank Dean and Cassius Cash, Past and Current Presidents and CEOs of the Yosemite Conservancy - Internal tour of the Yosemite Conservancy as a case-study of a successful park partner story.

 5:00 PM Break, Exercise, Reflection, Communication with Home